Broken User Authentication

 – SMS or Email Codes: Sending one-time codes to users during login.

-– Authentication Apps: Utilizing apps like Google Authenticator or Authy for generating time-based codes.
+– Authentication Apps: Utilizing Google Authenticator or Authy to generate time-based codes.

 – Biometric Verification: Implementing fingerprint or facial recognition for authentication.